ConfederacyOfGaia/Gaia/zephyran-mage.md

 #### Monkey See, Monkey Do

 At 6th level, when you see another creature cast a spell, there is a chance you can learn to recreate that spell's effect if it is of a level for which you have spell slots.
-Make a Charisma check, the DC of which is 15 + the spell's level.
+Make an **Arcana (Charisma)** check, the DC of which is 15 + the spell's level.
 On success, you learn the spell temporarily and can cast it once before you complete a long rest.
 You must expend a sorcerer spell slot to cast the spell in this way, and you can have a number of spells held in reserve equal to your Charisma modifier (minimum of 1).

 Additionally, starting at 6th level, whenever you learn a new sorcerer spell, you can choose to learn a spell that you have successfully recreated in the past, even if it is not on your spell list.
 The spell you choose must be of a level you can cast, or a cantrip.
 The chosen spell counts as a sorcerer spell for you.